Auction houses poised for marathon of Asian art sales

 Asian art, which officials say is a key driver in the global market, has seen strong activity in the past year, and enthusiasm for it is still growing, especially among Chinese collectors.

-Asian art has begun to outpace even the once-indomitable Impressionist and modern category.
+Asian art has begun to outpace even the once-indominatable Impressionist and modern category.
 Christie's Asia sales a year ago achieved $117 million, its highest-ever in New York.

 Last fall it took in over $75 million, and several works at both Christie's and Sotheby's carry pre-sale estimates of more than $1 million.